 Corporate income tax is levied at a rate of 19% (standard rate) or 9% (reduced rate for small taxpayers and new companies in the first year of business activity).

-Withholding tax of 20% is levied on income from interest, copyright or related rights, rights to inventive designs, trademarks and decorative designs, disclosing the secret of a recipe or production process, for the use or right to use an industrial device.
+20% is the withholding tax rate, is levied on income from interest, copyright or related rights, rights to inventive designs, trademarks and decorative designs, disclosing the secret of a recipe or production process, for the use or right to use an industrial device.
 The taxation may be diminished by application EU Directives or double taxation treaties.

-Withholding tax of 19% covers payment of dividends, also in this case tax burden may be diminished by application of EU Directives or double taxation treaties.
+19% is the withholding tax rate that covers payment of dividends, also in this case tax burden may be diminished by application of EU Directives or double taxation treaties.

 Corporate income tax – general information